Gas drilling has similarities with fracking, also causing shallow earthquakes.

 “Groninger Bodem Beweging” (GBB) visits UN Human Rights Council in Geneva.

 “Richter magnitude scale: 2.0–2.9: Felt slightly by some people.
 No damage to buildings.”
+So where are these 80,000 damage reports coming from?

 In the background you see images of (heavily) damaged buildings.